mgufrone/laravel-bootstrap/Readme.md

 To make sure bootstrap is installed, check `app/assets/javascripts/application.js` and the content is containing `//= require bootstrap` and `app/assets/stylesheets/application.css` containing `*= require bootstrap`.

+## Updating Assets (new)

+This feature available at v1.0.2.
+Well, since we have install feature, we will also need to update all of it.
+To update your assets, it's pretty simple. just type this

+	php artisan bootstrap:update

+Or, if you want to update specific asset only, you can do this

+	php artisan bootstrap:update angular

 That's it.
 Simple, isn't it?

 ## Changelog